zettajs/zettajs.github.io/projects/_posts/2014-10-13-Hello-World.md

 1. Click the `turn-on` button and ensure the LED state changed from `off` to `on`.

 1. Click the `turn-off` button and ensure the LED state changed from `on` to `off`.

+For the following steps we'll access the API via the [Zetta Browser](/guides/2014/10/07/Zetta-Browser.html).

 # Step #3: Link to the Cloud